ocaml-gospel/gospel/doc/index.rst

 ..
-GOSPEL documentation master file, created by sphinx-quickstart on Fri Nov 20 09:43:47 2020.
+Gospel documentation master file, created by sphinx-quickstart on Fri Nov 20 09:43:47 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to GOSPEL's documentation!
+Welcome to Gospel's documentation!
 ==================================

 :Authors: